Aleksey Korneev

-Aleksey Korneev (born 27 June 1998 in Moscow) is a Russian racing driver.
+Aleksey Korneev (born 27 June 1998 in Moscow) is a Russian former racing driver.

 Career

 Karting

 Korneev began his professional karting career in 2013, competing all across Europe (predominantly in Germany).

 Lower Formulae

 In 2015, Korneev graduated to single-seaters in SMP F4.
-There he claimed two wins and finished fifth in the overall standings.
+There, he claimed two wins and finished fifth in the overall standings.
 He returned the following year for eight races.

 Korneev also competed in French F4, where he claimed a win and finished 11th in the overall standings.

 Formula Renault 2.0

 Whilst competing in SMP F4, Korneev appeared as guest driver in the final rounds of the Eurocup and Alps championships with JD Motorsport.

 In 2016, it was announced Korneev would compete in the sport full-time with JD.
 He finished 15th in the Eurocup standings and 19th in NEC standings.

 Later that year, Korneev switched to Fortec for 2017.
 He had six point-scoring finishes, and ended season eighteenth, without improving.